-The word imply is one such word.
+One word that can get mixed up a lot is “imply“.
 Imply is a verb meaning to indicate or suggest without stating explicitly.
-Though imply doesn’t have a tricky counterpart like compliment and complement, there are many words with which it can be confused in writing.
+Though “imply“ doesn’t have a tricky counterpart like “compliment“ and “complement“, there are still a lot of words it can be confused with.
 Some of these can lead to serious miscommunications, so let’s explore a few.

 Though these two words are often confused, they’re actually almost opposites.
 To imply is to say something without stating it directly; it is the action of a writer.